There are now 3 possible online modes for units:

 - 6 points

 - Students examine language and literacy development and learning in young children, as well as a range of key literacy teaching practices including effective strategies for teaching reading and writing, speaking and listening, and viewing.
-Students also learn about key foundational skills including phonological awareness and phonics knowledge as well as explore a range of texts that are important in early childhood literacy learning contexts, including children's literature, informational texts, multimedia texts, rhymes and songs.
+Students also learn about key foundational skills such as phonological awareness and phonics knowledge as well as exploring a range of resources that are important in early childhood literacy learning and teaching contexts, including children's literature, informational texts, multimedia and digital texts, rhymes and songs.

-- Indicative assessments in this unit are as follows: (1) assignment 1 (create e-book); (2) test (parts 1, 2 and 3); and (3) assignment 2.
+- Indicative assessments in this unit are as follows: (1) digital teaching resource; (2) test; and (3) planning task and rationale.
 Further information is available in the unit outline.